OWASP/ASVS/4.0/en/0x16-V8-Data-Protection.md

 | **8.3.7** | Verify that sensitive or private information that is required to be encrypted, is encrypted using approved algorithms that provide both confidentiality and integrity. ([C8](https://www.owasp.org/index.php/OWASP_Proactive_Controls#tab=Formal_Numbering)) | | ✓ | ✓ | 327 |
 | **8.3.8** | Verify that sensitive personal information is subject to data retention classification, such that old or out of date data is deleted automatically, on a schedule, or as the situation requires. | | ✓ | ✓ | 285 |

 When considering data protection, a primary consideration should be around bulk extraction or modification or excessive usage.
 For example, many social media systems only allow users to add 100 new friends per day, but which system these requests came from is not important.
 A banking platform might wish to block more than 5 transactions per hour transferring more than 1000 euro of funds to external institutions.
 Each system's requirements are likely to be very different, so deciding on "abnormal" must consider the threat model and business risk.
-The important criteria is the ability to detect, deter, or preferably block such abnormal bulk actions.
+Important criteria are the ability to detect, deter, or preferably block such abnormal bulk actions.

 ## References